No. 5 Ohio State wins 10th straight game, 71-47 over Minnesota

-Celeste Taylor added 14 points and two blocks and Rebeka Mikulasikova scored 11 points to help the Buckeyes (20-3, 11-1) stay in first place in the Big Ten.
+Celeste Taylor added 14 points and two blocks and Rebeka Mikulasikova scored 11 points to help the Buckeyes (20-3, 11-1) keep pace with Iowa and stay tied for first place in the Big Ten.

+“I don’t think in December we could’ve held any team under 50, let alone a Big Ten team, and a well-coached one like Minnesota.
+But we’ve gotten better defensively.
+We’ve made that a point of emphasis,” said coach Kevin McGuff, who hit the 20-win mark for the eighth time in his 11 seasons at Ohio State.

 Ohio State had a 26-6 edge in points off turnovers.
 Minnesota went 4 for 16 from 3-point range.